-A more complete cycle maintenance course centered on your bike.
+A more complete cycle maintenance class centered on your bike.

 From the basics to an overview of the deeper workings of the bike; the aim is to save you money on repairs and to demonstrate just how empowering and enjoyable cycle mechanics can be.

-Spaces are limited to eight students in a relaxed and supportive environment.
+Spaces are limited to six students in a relaxed and supportive environment.
 If needed, new cables, tubes and brake blocks are available in the workshop at RRP.
 We may be able to supply used parts should you need them.
 Feel free to bring spares along if you have them ready to fit.

 Monthly courses on Saturdays 10am to 4pm – please complete the simple contact form below to book.